Fixing Common Subwoofer Tuning Mistakes

 While this is intended for classic RELs (aka those that feature our High Level connection) the principles apply to all RELs as do the reference setup tracks we use.
 There’s a link to the 2 setup cuts needed to go through your audio life at the end of this blog.

-Look at the Rear Panel: Starting at the beginning, there are three simple controls for a music system and four simple controls if one is using the system for both movie and music:
+Before we get started, your subwoofer should already be plugged in and operational.
+Once you’re up and running, take a look at the rear panel of your subwoofer.
+There are three simple controls for a music system (and four simple controls if one is using the system for both movie and music):

 This brief tutorial deals with setting Gain (High or Low Level Volume) and with Crossover.
 We’ll cover phase in a separate blog in just a few days.